Food and Drug Administration, HHS.

 |101.105 and 101.100(h)||17,000||1.03||17,500||0.5||8,750||0|

-These estimates are based on the document entitled “Regulatory Impact Analysis of the Final Rules to Amend the Food Labeling Regulations,” which is the agency's most recent comprehensive review of food labeling costs that published in the Federal Register of January 6, 1993 (58 FR 2927); agency communications with industry; and FDA's knowledge of and experience with food labeling and the submission of petitions and requests to the agency.
+In the Federal Register of January 6, 1993 (58 FR 2927), FDA published a document based on these estimates entitled “Regulatory Impact Analysis of the Final Rules to Amend the Food Labeling Regulations,” which is the agency's most recent comprehensive review of food labeling costs.
+The estimates are also based on agency communications with industry and FDA's knowledge of and experience with food labeling and the submission of petitions and requests to the agency.
 Where an agency regulation implements an information collection requirement in the act or the FPLA, only any additional burden attributable to the regulation has been included in FDA's burden estimate.

 No burden has been estimated for those requirements where the information to be disclosed is information that has been supplied by FDA.
 Also, no burden has been estimated for information that is disclosed to third parties as a usual and customary part of a food producer's normal business activities.
 Under 5 CFR 1320.3(c)(2), the public disclosure of information originally supplied by the Federal Government to the recipient for the purpose of disclosure to the public is not a collection of information.
 Under 5 CFR 1320.3(b)(2), the time, effort, and financial resources necessary to comply with a collection of information are excluded from the burden estimate if the reporting, recordkeeping, or disclosure activities needed to comply are usual and customary because they would occur in the normal course of activities.Start Signature